Skip to content

 chr Chromosome number

-start Start position (bp)
+start Locus start position (bp)

-end End position (bp)
+end Locus end position (bp)

 popu Population/ancestry code